US STOCKS-Wall St higher in cautious trading ahead of Fed

 By Tanya Agrawal

-Sept 15 U.S. stocks extended their gains in cautious trading on Tuesday after data showed retail sales continued to climb in August, strengthening the case for an interest rate increase when the Federal Reserve meets this week.
+Sept 15 U.S. stocks rose in cautious trading on Tuesday after data showed retail sales continued to climb in August, strengthening the case for an interest rate increase when the Federal Reserve meets this week.

 Analysts said an interest rate hike - the first since 2006 -would remove the uncertainty that has dogged the market for several weeks.